- 5.1–5.9 in

 - Least Sandpipers hunt for food on slightly drier, higher ground compared to other small sandpipers.
 Although numerous worldwide, they usually flock in smaller numbers—dozens rather than hundreds or thousands—than some other shorebirds.

-- The oldest Least Sandpiper on record was 15 years old when it was captured and released by a Nova Scotia researcher in 1985.
+- The oldest Least Sandpiper on record was a female, and at least 15 years old when she was recaptured and released by a Nova Scotia researcher in 1985.

 Least Sandpipers breed in tundra and boreal forests across the extreme northern regions of North America.
 They nest in coastal wetlands, bogs, sedge meadows, and tussock heaths.
 At the southern reaches of their breeding range, in Nova Scotia and British Columbia, they also nest in sand dunes.
 During migration they stop on coastal mudflats, rocky shorelines, and inland habitats including wet meadows, flooded fields, and muddy edges of lakes, ponds, and ditches.
 They winter from the southern United States through the northern half of South America in lagoons, mangrove forests, wet ditches, swamps, wet fields, mudflats, saltmarshes, tidal sloughs, and the edges of lakes, ponds, and rivers.